devlooped/CloudActors/readme.md

     public decimal Query(GetBalance _) => Balance;  // 👈 becomes [ReadOnly] grain operation
 }
 ```

+> NOTE: properties with private setters do not need any additional attributes in order
+> to be properly deserialized when reading the latest state from storage.
+A source generator
+> provides a constructor with those for use in deserialization

 On the hosting side, an `AddCloudActors` extension method is provided to register the
 automatically generated grains to route invocations to the actors: